davidmoten/sgb-decoder/README.md

 **Features**

-* Decodes Second Generation Beacon (SGB) detection messages (250bit) to Java objects
+* Decodes Second Generation Beacon (SGB) detection messages (202 bits) to Java objects
 * Extracts Beacon 23 Hex Id from an SGB detection message
 * Provides a JSON form of the SGB detection message
 * Provides a JSON Schema document for the JSON form